 All applicants are required to take the Medical College Admission Test (MCAT).
 It is recommended that prospective students take the MCAT exam no later than June of the year they are applying to the Feinberg School of Medicine.

 In the last admissions cycle, The Feinberg School of Medicine received 7,052 applications.
-801 applicants were chosen for interviews, and 160 students enrolled.
-The Feinberg School of Medicine has an approximate 2% acceptance rate.
-The last entering class is approximately 53 percent women and 47 percent men.
+Of these applicants, 801 were chosen for interviews and 160 students enrolled.
+The Feinberg School of Medicine has an approximate 2% acceptance rate and the last entering class was approximately 53% women.

 The Medical College Admission Test (MCAT) is a requirement to apply to the Feinberg School of Medicine.
 This is a standardized test taken by over 85,000 prospective medical students every year.
 The content is sectioned into four areas:

 Each area is scored on a scale from 118-132.
 In total, the entire MCAT is scored on a scale from 472-528.

 Every year, the Association of American Medical Colleges (AAMC) develops and delivers this exam.
 The Feinberg School of Medicine requires all applicants to take this exam within three years of applying, and it is recommended that the test be taken by June of the application year.

 For the Feinberg School of Medicine’s last entering class, the median accepted GPA was 3.9 and the median accepted MCAT score was 519.
 However, this is simply a reference point.
 There is no “required” score that applicants must receive to be accepted; the Feinberg School of Medicine commits to an integrated review of every application.

 The extracurriculars section of any application can be daunting, especially on a medical school application.
 What stands out?
 What is relevant?
 Is any of it relevant, if not medicine-related?
 The answer is yes.
 Non-medical related extracurriculars can still be relevant to your application.